IRB Requirements for Student Research Projects

 - This mechanism allows less flexibility when designing the research

-- The student cannot continue the project for higher studies
+- The student cannot continue the project for higher-level studies

-- The student will also miss out on the education experience of developing a human subject research protocol and participating in the review process
+- The student will also miss out on the educational experience of developing a human subject research protocol and participating in the review process

-- The student receives a first hand experience of the IRB process
+- The student receives first-hand experience regarding the IRB process

-- Provision to carry the study to be part of future research ventures - like thesis, dissertation, request funding, etc.
+- Provision for further utilization of the study as a part of future research ventures (e.g., thesis, dissertation, request funding)

 - A clear direction may not be available - the regulatory conditions can often be study-specific